vidyaviswakumar/IntelligentSongRecommendation/README.md

 7. Spring App
 Finally, our application is deployed in our springApp where we integrate all our modules.
-It eill take input from user in the form of text and smileys and predict user mood.
+It will take input from user in the form of text and smileys and predict user mood.

 Get Mahout Recommendations for that user from MongoDb and give playlists to user.
 •	Playlist 1: Might cheer you up (Mahout Recommendations + Mood + Trending)